Talented And Gifted

 Students may apply for one Learning Option in addition to being eligible for Summa.

 Students who are selected through the Options Lottery or from Second Consideration AND are eligible for Summa will need to make a choice by February 3, 2021.

 - For fifth-seventh grade students who live in the Beaverton boundary, but are not enrolled in the Beaverton School District or who attend a BSD Charter School.

-- Parents/Guardians who submit a form will be contacted in mid October regarding testing dates.
+- Parents/Guardians who submit a form will be contacted once dates have been determined.